 Tutorial 3: Getting information out

-The main objective of this tutorial is to export a CSV file using a query on an imported (Tutorial 1: First steps) and enriched (Tutorial 2: Adding extra information) corpus.
-This tutorial is available as a Jupyter notebook as well.
+The objective of this tutorial is to export a CSV file using a query on an imported (Tutorial 1: First steps) and enriched (Tutorial 2: Adding extra information) corpus.

-As in the other tutorials, import statements and the corpus name (as it is stored in pgdb) must be set for the code in this tutorial to be runnable:
+As in Tutorials 1-2, import statements and the location of the corpus (corpus_root) must be set for the code in this tutorial to be runnable:

 from polyglotdb import CorpusContext